CLICK IMAGE TO ENLARGE (+)

 Calcium-Modified Zinc Phosphate

 Calcium-modified zinc phosphate is typically used as a base for paint or other organic coatings.
 The calcium co-deposits with zinc and acts as a built-in grain refiner to form a smooth microcrystalline structure.
 Coating weights are typically in the range of 150–500 mg/ft2, which allows for enhanced adhesion properties without being as absorptive as a heavy zinc phosphate coating.
 In addition, the chemical-resistant nature of calcium-modified zinc phosphate coatings confines corrosion to a limited area, often referred to as creepage, if the applied topcoat is damaged.
-Calcium-modified zinc phosphates are often used prior to rubber bonding and also have wear-resistant properties.
+Calcium-modified zinc phosphates are often used prior to rubber bonding and also have wear-resistance.

 Calcium-modified zinc phosphate can be applied by spray or immersion.
-The bath is often a two-component system, with the calcium-rich component added upon start up and infrequently thereafter.
+The bath is often a two-component system, with the calcium-rich component added upon start-up and infrequently thereafter.
 Operating temperature is 150°F for spray and 170–180°F for immersion.

 Iron content in the bath may interfere with grain refinement and nonuniform coatings may result.
 Small but frequent additions of a strong oxidizer will precipitate the iron from the solution, resulting in extended bath life.